 18th Annual NATA Symposium

-The extended deadline for abstract submission is January 15, 2017.
+The deadline for abstract submission is December 20, 2017.
+More information will be posted here shortly.

 Focused Update: Perioperative Management of Jehovah’s Witness Patients in Relation to Their Refusal of Allogeneic Blood Transfusion